mkijowski/hackin2020/walkthrough/README.md

 #### Control Flow
 *Now that we know there's remote access, we need to understand how the kernel module recognizes it.
 Reverse engineer the mechanics of the remote access and outline the control flow.*

+Probably best described via one of the top team's slides:

 **Answer:**